How To Nail Your Job Interview

 You may be unfamiliar with the STAR Method but have likely used it in some form or variety during your previous interviews.

-What it does is suggests that you break down your answers for behavioural questions like so:
+What it does is suggests that you break down your answers for behavioral questions like so:

 Situation: provide context for the situation/event/problem.